 Can NRIs invest in mutual funds in India online?
 Here’s a direct answer to the question on your mind: Yes, you can invest in mutual funds in India if you’re an NRI.
-Mutual funds for NRIs is almost as accessible as it is for resident Indians.*
+Mutual funds for NRIs are almost as accessible as it is for resident Indians.*

 All transactions between you and the mutual funds will be in Indian National Rupees (INR).
-You will have to pay the mutual funds in INR and whatever return you get, they’ll pass on to you in INR as well.
+You will have to pay the mutual funds in INR, and whatever return you get, they’ll pass on to you in INR as well.

 Keep in mind, in the case of an NRO account, only the returns are repatriable.
 The principal amount is not.

 If you are an NRI, you probably already have an NRE/NRO account.
 Great!

 Also read, Difference between NRE and NRO Account